 - Plan for the coming week

-- Every Friday, take a half hour off your work schedule and review that report on the week that went by and analyzes what could’ve made the report even better and try and align your thought process into believing it can achieve more than what this current spreadsheet shows.
+- Every Friday, take a half-hour off your work schedule and review that report on the week that went by and analyze what could’ve made the report even better, and try and align your thought process into believing it can achieve more than what this current spreadsheet shows.

 - Engage in constantly improving your mental ability to stay focused on the project management career goals and complete them with utter and sheer satisfaction.

 Your project management as a career path requires you to be a proactive individual whose sole purpose is to ensure that projects are taken up with a view to continuously improve business performance in any way possible.
 No business is perfect and there are certainly more than one development area within the organizational workflow that needs careful attention and amendments.

 Once you dive head-first into taking up your own initiative rather than being dumped with a projector headed straight out through the door into a room of interviewers for your next job, it is important that you look through it with the dedication of making it the project that will turn your project management career path around.

 Creating a path for yourself can be very rewarding and can get the attention of the top and senior management on to an efficient project manager who would love to continuously participate, contribute, and learn the ways of project management as a career path within the organization.

 Your stint on that project will come as a surprise to you and you will slowly get you to know and reach your potential and far exceed it.
 This will be the perfect rejuvenation tool for you to implement.

 Communication is always a great medium for getting in touch with your inner-self especially when you have the need to refresh your project management as a career path or for that matter any career.
 One such way of making things a bit more exciting for you to pitch in yourself back in the game is to communicate with the past, and by that I mean reconnect with an old manager.
 Here this manager could be the one who first hired you and you reported to them or this is someone from your current company or someone you really clicked with.